What are Grandfathered PLans?

 Advantage of a Grandfathered Plan

-The primary one is that in 2014 the rating for the nongrandfathered plans will be subject to additional taxes and fees.
+The primary one is that in 2014 the rating for the non grandfathered plans (ACA Obamacare) will be subject to additional taxes and fees.
 These could total upwards of 50% higher than a comparable grandfathered plans.
 Since the rates will be so much higher than the grandfathered plans we feel it would be a good idea to keep those plans until at least we see how the rates look like in 2014.Excerpt of Email Rec’d 1.25.2013 from a Major Insurance Company

 However, the